jh-evans/readthedocs/docs/source/index.rst

        }
    }

+In fact, ``getPage`` looks perfectly reasonable, but the ``url`` passed in may be null or it may contain a malformed URL.
+In addition, the author of ``getPage`` may decide that any use of ``http`` should be rejected as only ``https`` is to be supported for security reasons.

 Using Interfaces
 ----------------

 You will note that ``Success``, ``Failure``, and all the failure-describing types, are Java interfaces.
-You use these types when _using_ the failure library, as a consumer, as in the ``main`` methods in quickStart_.
+You use these types when *using* the library, as a consumer, as in the ``main`` methods in quickStart_.

-When you write your code to make use of the failure library (as a producer of success and failure) you use an implementation of these types as you can see in getPage_ (such as ``SuccessImpl``).
+When you base your code on the library, as a producer of success and failure cases, you use an *implementation* of these types as you can see in getPage_ (such as ``SuccessImpl``).

-As an engineer, you reason about success and failure using the types and implement those types to give them concrete meaning at run-time.
-In this design, classes are purely a mechanism for expressing code and its reuse.
+As an engineer, you reason about success and failure and how to handle these cases using the types.
+You give these types concrete meaning at run-time by using the ``Impl`` classes.
+In this code design, classes are purely a mechanism for expressing code and its reuse.

 Focusing on Failure Leads to More Robust Code
 ---------------------------------------------